javert-click/javert-click/README.md

 3. Run `docker build --tag javert-post .` to build the docker image.
 4. Activate the container in interactive mode by running `docker run -it javert-post`.
 5. Navigate to the `javert-post` folder inside the container by running `cd javert-post`.
-6. Compile the tool by running `make` inside the `javert-post` folder.
+6. Build JaVerT.Post by running `make` inside the `javert-post` folder.
 7. Setup the environment folder by running `./scripts/setup_environment.sh` from the `javert-post` folder.
 8. Navigate to the environment folder in order to start executing tests by running `cd environment`.